dboddie-canonical-work/disgorged-docs/snapcraft-top-level-metadata.rst

 ..
 8334.md

-.. \_snapcraft-top-level-metadata:
+.. _snapcraft-top-level-metadata:

 Snapcraft top-level metadata
 ============================

-The top-level keys and values in `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ provide the snap build process, and the store, with the overarching details of a snap.
+The top-level keys and values in :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` provide the snap build process, and the store, with the overarching details of a snap.

-   See `Snapcraft app metadata <snapcraft-app-and-service-metadata.md>`__ and `Snapcraft parts metadata <snapcraft-parts-metadata.md>`__ for details on how apps and parts are configured within *snapcraft.yaml*.
+   See :ref:`Snapcraft app metadata <snapcraft-app-and-service-metadata>` and :ref:`Snapcraft parts metadata <snapcraft-parts-metadata>` for details on how apps and parts are configured within *snapcraft.yaml*.

 Top-level details include a snap’s name, version and description, alongside operational values such as its confinement level and supported architecture.